retraigo/deto_website/content/events/non-technical-events/event3.md

 -   In case of a tie, each team will bowl and bat a super over for the knockout matches to decide a winner.
 -   A box with a rectangle area behind the bowler along the boundary at the far end where 4 and 6 runs can be scored.
 -   No fielder is allowed to stand in front of the box at the time of the delivery.
-    Umpire may call a no-ball after a warning.
 -   One player from the bowling team may keep the wicket.
 -   If the team chooses not to keep the wicket, a neutral wicketkeeper will collect the ball behind the wicket.
 The neutral wicketkeeper can neither assist a team to get a wicket nor restrict a run.